 American Music, Bristow, Critical Edition, New York Philharmonic Society, Opera, Rip Van Winkle

 Copyright 2012 Kira Lynn Horel

 Horel, Kira Lynn.
-"The overture to George Frederick Bristow's Rip Van Winkle: a critical edition." dissertation, University of Iowa, 2012.
+"The overture to George Frederick Bristow's Rip Van Winkle: a critical edition."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2012.